-More information is provided in the NIDDK health topics, Eating & Nutrition for Hemodialysis and Nutrition for Advanced Chronic Kidney Disease in Adults.
+More information is provided in the NIDDK health topics, Eating & Nutrition for Hemodialysis and Diet & Nutrition for Adults with Advanced Chronic Kidney Disease.

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and other components of the National Institutes of Health (NIH) conduct and support research into many diseases and conditions.

 What are clinical trials, and are they right for you?